 - Submit annual progress reports or a final transcript for the equivalent of the home-schooled student's junior and senior years.
-The final progress report should include the graduation date. - Submit SAT or ACT scores that meet the TCSG system minimum requirements. - 3.
-Assessment The ability of a student to succeed in a program at Southern Crescent Technical College is greatly determined by the math and language skills possessed by that student.
+The final progress report should include the graduation date. - Submit SAT or ACT scores that meet the TCSG system minimum requirements.

+3. Assessment - The ability of a student to succeed in a program at Southern Crescent Technical College is greatly determined by the math and language skills possessed by that student.
 Southern Crescent Technical College is committed to assisting each student to achieve at their maximum potential.
 All students applying for diploma, degree, and certificate programs must be assessed prior to acceptance to a program of study at Southern Crescent Technical College.
 Once assessed, students will then be admitted in accordance with the academic standards applicable to that program.

-Southern Crescent Technical College utilizes COMPASS or ASSET, the TCSG-approved assessment instruments, when evaluating students for program readiness.
-However, in the place of COMPASS, Southern Crescent Technical College may accept a student's official entrance score on a validated assessment instrument (such as SAT, ACT), or Georgia High School Graduation Test in English/Language Arts if the scores meet the college program's required minimums (scores are valid for five years).
-If a student's SAT, ACT, or Georgia High School Graduation Test in English/Language Arts scores do not meet the college's program minimums for regular admission, the student must be assessed using COMPASS or ASSET valid for placement purposes for a period of 60 months and are transferable to any TCSG college.
+Southern Crescent Technical College utilizes COMPASS, ASSET, ACCUPLACER, and COMPANION, the TCSG-approved assessment instruments, when evaluating students for program readiness.
+The official entrance exam for Southern Crescent Technical College is ACCUPLACER.
+However, in the place of the entrance exam, Southern Crescent Technical College may accept a student's official entrance score on a validated assessment instrument (such as SAT, ACT), or Georgia High School Graduation Test in English/Language Arts if the scores meet the college program's required minimums (scores are valid for five years).
+If a student's SAT, ACT, or Georgia High School Graduation Test in English/Language Arts scores do not meet the college's program minimums for regular admission, the student must be assessed using COMPASS, ASSET, ACCUPLACER, and COMPANION valid for placement purposes for a period of 60 months and are transferable to any TCSG college.
 Southern Crescent Technical College has developed its own retesting policy and charges may apply.

-Official transcripts from a regionally or nationally accredited post-secondary institution recognized by the United States Department of Education documenting equivalent program-level English and math coursework successfully completed (C or better) may be used in lieu of completing the corresponding portion of the COMPASS or ASSET.
+Official transcripts from a regionally or nationally accredited post-secondary institution recognized by the United States Department of Education documenting equivalent program-level English and math coursework successfully completed (C or better) may be used in lieu of completing the corresponding portion of the COMPASS, ASSET, ACCUPLACER, or COMPANION.